 Jams from The Farmers Wife

 The perfect invitation

-8am-12 noon on the 2nd Saturday of every month
+8am-12 noon on the 2nd and 4th Saturday of every month

 Castle Hill Showground, Harvey Lowe Pavilion

 Showground Road, Castle Hill, Sydney

 Related GrabYourFork posts:

 Sydney Flower Market, Flemington

 Northside Produce Market